AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 [Dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) allows developers to write cleaner, more modular, and testable code.
 It accomplishes this by creating discrete services that are passed around/created as needed.
 It is especially useful when you are developing multi-platform applications that need specific service implementations for each platform.

-Microsoft.Extensions.DependencyInjection is a lightweight, extensible dependency injection (DI) container that is part of the .NET Framework.
-It provides an easy-to-use and convention-based way to add DI to .NET applications, including Avalonia-based desktop applications.

 This guide will show you how to use Dependency Injection (DI) with _Avalonia UI_ and the MVVM pattern.

 Let's assume that your MainViewModel has a dependency on MyService.
 The constructor for ViewModel should looks like this:

 ```csharp
 private readonly MyService _myService;